 So, what does a COO actually do in a $1M - $10M company?

-When I step into this role for a client, I am not there to answer emails or manage projects.
-I am there to install a new, scalable operating system.
+When I step into this role for a client, the leader is not there to answer emails or manage projects. the leader is there to install a new, scalable operating system.

-My entire philosophy is built on what I call Integrated Strategic Execution (ISE)—a holistic approach that ensures sustainable success.
+The entire philosophy is built on what I call Integrated Strategic Execution (ISE):a complete approach that supports sustainable success.
 The COO is the living embodiment of ISE.
 Their job is the “synchronization of people, process, and performance metrics”.

 In a scaling company, its responsibilities break down into three core pillars.